Building for Development

 Testing with CTest

-ClamAV version 0.104+ will include unit tests, integration tests, & feature tests performed via CMake's ctest toolset.
+ClamAV unit tests, integration tests, & feature tests are performed via CMake's ctest toolset.
 All tests are executed within through ctest but within a Python test framework build around Python's unittest module.
 See clamav/unit_tests/testcase.py.
 Python 3.5+ is required.

 Note: Valgrind tests are performed on Linux if Valgrind is installed.